adityaac7/Auction-House-System/README.md

 2.  **Auction House:** This is kind of in the middle.
 It acts like a client when it talks to the Bank (to check funds), but it acts like a server for the Agents (bidders).
 It holds the items and runs the auctions.
 3.  **Agent:** This is the program the user runs to bid on things.
 It connects to the Bank to get an account and then connects to an Auction House to start bidding.

-## Who Did What (So Far)
+## Who Is Doing What
-We just started and split up the initial work to get the project repo going:
+We split the work up by component to keep things organized:

-* **Utshab Niraula:** Uploaded the initial code for the project.
-This included the skeleton classes for `BankServer`, `AuctionHouse`, `Agent`, and `ItemManager` so we all had a base to work off of.
-Currently working on the code for the Bank.
-* **Sushant Bogati:** Wrote the `NetworkServer` class.
-This is a helper class to handle the server socket stuff so we don't have to write it twice for the Bank and Auction House.
-He is working on adding this to the Auction House code now.
-* **Priyash Chandara:** Set up the GitHub Classroom group and repo.
-Also pushed the first `README.md` file to get us started.
-Right now, he is working on the Agent code and how the user types in commands.
+* **Utshab Niraula (Bank Backend):** I am working on the Bank.
+So far, I've implemented the `Bank` logic, the thread-safe `BankAccount` class, and the `BankClientHandler` to handle incoming connections.
+I also defined the `BankMessages` protocol so everyone knows how to talk to the bank.
+* **Sushant Bogati (Agent Client):** Sushant is working on the Agent logic.
+He is building the client that connects to the bank, handles the user's balance, and eventually will handle the bidding loop.
-* **Aditya Chauhan:** He is handling the design part.
-He is writing the `design/cs351project5_design.pdf` and talking with the group to figure out exactly what messages we need to send back and forth.
+* **Priyash Chandara (Auction House Server):** Priyash is handling the Auction House logic.
+He is working on the `ItemManager` (locking items for bids) and the `AuctionHouseServer` that listens for Agents to connect.

-## How It Works
-We are using Java Sockets for everything.
-Since multiple people are going to be connecting at the same time, we have to handle threads carefully:
+* **Aditya Chauhan (GUI & Frontend):** Aditya is in charge of the visual part.
+Once our backend logic is solid, he is going to build the JavaFX applications (`BankApplication`, `AgentApplication`, etc.) so we have a nice interface instead of just console text.

+## Architecture & Design
+The system is built on a strict Client-Server model using Java Sockets.
+Thread safety is a core priority:
+* **Bank:** Uses `synchronized` methods in `BankAccount.java` to prevent race conditions when blocking or transferring funds.
-* **Bank:** Uses `synchronized` blocks so two people can't touch the same account at once.
+* **Auction House:** Uses `ReentrantLocks` on items to ensure two people can't bid on the same item at the exact same microsecond.
-* **Auction House:** Uses locks on items so bids don't conflict.

-If you want to see the diagrams and exact protocols, check the design PDF in the design folder.

 ## Directory Structure
-Here is what our project folder looks like right now:
+We recently refactored the code into packages to keep it clean:

 ```text
 CS351-Auction/